 Where is the Writing Center?

 The Writing Center is located on the first floor of Canaday Library.
 Our door is to the left of the Circulation Desk when you walk in the front entrance.

 When does the Writing Center open for the semester?

 The Writing Center opens each semester during the second week of classes.
 The Writing Center closes each semester on the last day of classes.

 Is the Writing Center open during Finals Week?

 No. The Writing Center is closed during finals so that the peer tutors can focus on their studies.
-ESL tutors are available during finals to assist multilingual writers of English, and a small number of peer tutors volunteer to tutor during finals as well.
+ESOL tutors are available during finals to assist multilingual writers of English, and a small number of peer tutors volunteer to tutor during finals as well.